mezzio/mezzio-swoole/docs/book/v2/static-resources.md

     }
 ```

-Alterantively, in the factory of the module, or the handler you create assignment for `/awesome-home` to your modules's `templates/home` directory.
+Alterantively, in the factory of the handler, you can create an assignment for `/awesome-home` to your modules's `templates/home` directory.
 This approach could be useful if the directory of the assets isn't know until runtime.

 ```php